 Will I be docked hours if I do not show up for the shift I sign-up for?

-Unfortunately, many programs are run solely by students and therefore rely on your attendance!
-Absence policies are unique to each of the programs so check the specific program's webpage or contact the program leader to see if you will be docked hours.
+Many programs are run solely by students and therefore rely on your attendance!
+Absence policies are unique to each of the programs, so check the specific program's webpage or contact the program leader to see if you will be docked hours.
 If there is an emergency, please contact your program leader to let them know you won't be there.
 You should not be docked points for emergency situations.

 Can I earn credits through Service Learning that apply to graduation?